lheberlie/phonegap-jquerym-js/Detection/README.md

-# mobile-starter-template-cordova
+# Detection

-A template for starting cordova projects with ArcGIS API for JavaScript.
+A demo for Feature Detection

+This project was derived from the [grunt-init-esrijs](https://github.com/lheberlie/grunt-init-esrijs) template.

 ## Features